temporalio/features/features/data_converter/transfer_types/spec.md

 ### Failure conversion

-Failure conversion should use the transfer converter aware payload converter before applying the configured payload converter to failure details.
+Failure conversion should use the transfer converter before applying the configured payload converter to failure details.